luigisaetta/data-drift-analysis/README.md

 ## Kind of tests used.
 In the dataset we have a set of features.
 Since we're only analyzing if there are signs of Data Drift, we don't need the values for the target T (the ground truth).

 We will need first to identify a set of features that we want to consider in our test.
 For example, after we have validated our model, we do a "Feature Importance" Analysis.
-Themìn, we can decide to consider, let's say, the first 10 most important features.
+Then, we can decide to consider, let's say, the first 10 most important features.

 We have then to make a difference between the **categorical features** and the **numerical (continuous)** features.